serverless/blog/posts/2016-11-30-open-source-blogging.md

 Blog content is fed into our site and is rendered with our static website generator of choice [Phenomic](http://phenomic.io).

-"Sounds like over-engineering to me" you might be saying to yourself...
-But Nay!

-Lets explore the benefits of our site and blog setup.
+Lets explore the benefits of our blog setup and how they address the problems outlined above.

 ### 1. Easier to contribute and edit posts